Kyrou leads Blues’ quick start in 6-1 rout of Ducks

 ANAHEIM, Calif.
 (AP) — Jordan Kyrou scored two of the Blues’ three goals in the opening 2:06, and St. Louis cruised to a 6-1 victory over the Anaheim Ducks on Saturday night.

 Zach Sanford also scored during the three fastest goals to open a game in Blues history.
-The flurry also was the fifth-fastest three goals to begin a game in NHL history, and the fastest since December 1987.
+The flurry was the fifth-fastest three goals to begin a game in NHL history, and the fastest since December 1987.

+“That was probably the quickest start I ever had in a hockey game,” said Kyrou, who also had an assist in his first career multi-goal and three-point game.
+“To be honest, I was a little surprised myself.”

 David Perron, Kyle Clifford and Vince Dunn scored later as the Blues won back-to-back games for the first time this season.
 They hadn’t played in four days after their game at Vegas on Thursday night was postponed.